hammerheim-game/hammerheim-rules/8-scenarios.md

 ##### Scenario: Wyrdstone hunt

-Scattered in the ruins of Mordheim are innumerable tiny shards of priceless wyrdstone.
+Scattered in the ruins of Hammerheim are innumerable tiny shards of priceless wyrdstone.
 It often happens that two warbands come upon the same area and only a battle can determine who will pick the spoils.